fastfetch-cli/fastfetch/.github/ISSUE_TEMPLATE/logo-request.md

 ---

 # OS
-Content of `/etc/os-release`:
 ```
-paste here
+paste content of /etc/os-release here.
+If this file doesn't exist, describe a way to identify the distro.
 ```

 # Ascii
 ```
-paste here.
+paste ascii art here.
 If you leave this empty, i will try to find the logo myself.
 ```